2-miles-long-stacktrace/2-miles-long-stacktrace/README.md

 I am a hobbyist developer.
 Doing things in free time.
 Currently on my first year of university.
+I am a full time linux user and homelab administrator, dreaming to contribute to the kernel one day.

 <!--
 **2-miles-long-stacktrace/2-miles-long-stacktrace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.